David Coulthard: Personal life

 A museum in his home village, Twynholm, was dedicated to Coulthard, but it has now closed.
 It was previously run by Coulthard's sister Lynsay who died of an overdose of propranolol in February 2013.
 His half sister Elaine had died in her sleep in 2011.
 Fans in his home village are called "Twynosi" (a cross between Twynholm and the Italian word for "fans", tifosi, as used by Ferrari fans), who gather on race days.
 In his autobiography, he stated that he had suffered from bulimia as a teenager, caused by the need to lose weight when competing in karting championships.
 In 2008, Coulthard was best man at the wedding of Christian Hughes and actress/presenter Amanda Holden.

 Coulthard's second cousin, New Zealander Fabian Coulthard, is also a racing driver, and has won several junior championships.
 He is currently racing in the Australian V8 Supercar Championship Series for Team Sydney.
 His son, Dayton, is also a racing driver and made his junior formulae debut in the 2025 GB4 Championship.

 Coulthard is an ambassador for the spinal injuries charity Wings For Life.

 He was appointed Member of the Order of the British Empire (MBE) in the 2010 Birthday Honours for services to motorsport.

-Coulthard is a Mercedes-Benz Brand Ambassador, and was involved with the development of the Mercedes-Benz SLS AMG.
+Coulthard is a Mercedes-Benz Brand Ambassador and was involved with the development of the Mercedes-Benz SLS AMG.

+In 2018, Coulthard along with George Glasgow Jr, the CEO of George Cleverley Shoes, and Sam Tidswell-Norrish, a founder member of private equity firm, Motive Partners, took over a pub in Barnes in south-west London, The Brown Dog.